TileDB-Inc/TileDB-Py/CONTRIBUTING.md

 - [Please follow these instructions to build from source](https://docs.tiledb.com/developer/installation/building-from-source/python)
 - Make changes locally, then rebuild with `python setup.py develop`
 - Make sure to run `pytest` to verify changes against tests (add new tests where applicable).
+  - Execute the tests as `pytest tiledb` from the top-level directory or `pytest` in the `tiledb/` directory.
 - Please submit [pull requests](https://help.github.com/en/desktop/contributing-to-projects/creating-a-pull-request) against the default [`dev` branch of TileDB-Py](https://github.com/TileDB-Inc/TileDB-Py/tree/dev)